IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

-IADR and AADOCR wishes to recognize its members through its awards programs while also managing several awards, grants and fellowships supported by corporate sponsorships and donations.
+IADR and AADOCR wishes to recognize its members through its awards programs while also managing several awards, fellowships, and grants supported by corporate sponsorships and donations.
 Award criteria, eligibility and application processes vary.
 A description of each award including scope, deadline date, frequency (annual, biennial, etc.), application process, award criteria, and past recipients, is maintained on the IADR and AADOCR award webpages above.

 -